erwinqxy/full-blockchain-solidity-course-py/personal/readme.md

 - Gas prices can get really high due to high demand.
 Sharding is a solution to this problem.
 The main chain will coordinate the shards.
 Shards are like mini blockchains that are connected to the main chain.
 - Layer 1: Base layer of blockchain implementation
 - Layer2: Built on top of layer 1

+## Solidity

+- Memory: Temporary storage during execution
+- EVN: Ethereum Virtual Machine.
+Code gets compiled down to EVM bytecode

+### Programming

+- Always define the solidity version
+- Contract is like a class
+- Note, mapping: mapping(string => unit256) public nameToFavoriteNumber
+- view, external, internal, public, private
+- memory and storage: memory is temporary, storage is permanent
+- Interfaces compile down to an ABI, where ABI is Application Binary Interface.
+The ABI tells solidity and other programming languages how it can interact with another contract
+- Anytime you want to interact with an already deployed smart contract you will need an ABI
+- Anything less than solidity 0.8.0 will have to import SafeMathChainlink to check for overflows

 # Tools